ervagy/ervagy/README.md

-# Hi there, I'm Erva Heling Güyen! 👋
+# Hi there, I'm Erva Helin! 👋

 I'm currently studying at FH Salzburg in the MultiMediaTechnology program, currently in the 4th semester, with a focus on Web Development.
 In the 3rd semester, I worked in the HR section of FH Salzburg.